 Nearby Shore Street is very picturesque, and Thurso's seafront is well worth exploring.
 From here you can see the rather sad remains of Thurso Castle on the eastern side of the river mouth.
 On the site of earlier castles dating back to the 1100s, this was largely replaced by a grand Scots Baronial mansion in the 1870s.
 It caught fire and was subsequently partly demolished in 1952.

-If you follow the pedestrianised High Street and Rotterdam Street south west from Caithness Horizons you move into Thurso's new town.
+If you follow the pedestrianised High Street and Rotterdam Street.
 This was created in the years from 1798 by Sir John Sinclair of Ulbster, using wide streets laid out on a regular grid.
 This grid remains in place today.
 At its heart is what is now known as Sir John's Square, in which you find a statue of Sir John Sinclair.
-This is slightly eclipsed by the impressive war memorial at the south east or lower end of the square.
+This is slightly eclipsed by the impressive war memorial at the south-east or lower end of the square.
 The upper end of the square is filled by the Gothic splendour of St Peter's and St Andrew's Church.
 This was completed in 1832 by the architect William Burn, at which point Old St Peter's Church became redundant.

 Other things to look out for in the new town include Meadow Well, a circular wellhouse completed in 1823, and the fine public library, originally the Miller Institution, which since it was completed in 1862 has terminated the view down the length of Traill Street, one of Thurso's main through streets.
 Less obvious is the impressive Janet Street overlooking the River Thurso close to Thurso Bridge.